activecm/rita-legacy/pkg/sniconn/Readme.md

 The individual timestamps of the connections from the source to the destination are unioned together and stored in MongoDB.
 Additionally, the number of bytes the source sent to the destination in each of the connections is stored.
 The `beaconSNI` package takes these outputs as input.

 In order to gather all of the connection timestamps across chunked imports, the `ts` arrays from each of the `dat.tls` documents must be unioned together.
 Similarly, in order to gather all of the data sizes across chunked imports, the `bytes` arrays from each of the `dat.tls` subdocuments must be concatenated.

+If a connection is marked as a strobe, these fields may be missing or empty.

 ### TLS Connection Details
 Inputs: